CharleneMcKeown/learning-day/README.md

     <img src="./images/git-commit.PNG" alt="Git commit"/>

-    Now we have git configured locally, we need to create a repository to host our code.
-We shouldn't rely on keeping our code locally or in a Codespace.
-If we were working on a team blog, or building a bigger website, we need to be able to collaborate with others - this is where GitHub repositories come in.
+    Now that you have git configured locally, you need to create a repository to host your code.
+You shouldn't rely on keeping your code locally or in a Codespace.
+If you were working on a team blog, or building a bigger website, you need to be able to collaborate with others - this is where GitHub repositories come in.

-1. Open up a new browser and type **repo.new** - this is actually a domain owned by GitHub that gives us a nice shortcut to create a new repo!
+1. Open up a new browser and type **repo.new** - this is actually a domain owned by GitHub that gives you a nice shortcut to create a new repo!
 You may be prompted to log in or create an account if you haven't done so already.

-1. Create a new repo called learningday - but don't initialize it yet (we are going to push our existing repository instead).
+1. Create a new repo called learningday - but don't initialize it yet (you are going to push your existing repository instead).
 Click **Create repository**.

     >Note: In the image below, you will see marketplace apps.
 Don't worry, you're not expected to have these GitHub apps for this workshop.